wohaco/despace/venus.md

       1. **[Cubesat UV Experiment](cubesat_uv_experiment.md)** (…).
 To characterize an unknown UV‑absorber(s) to understand the planet’s overall radiative & thermal balance, the atmo dynamics.
 The UV‑absorber in the upper clouds absorbs almost half of the solar energy received by the planet.
       1. **[EnVision](envision.md)** (…).
 To repeatedly observe specific targets (~20 % of the surface) with the wide range of measurements to fully characterize these areas; thermal emission research.
       1. **[Venus Flagship Mission](venus_flagship_mission.md)** (…).
 To measure the dynamics, chemical cycles, energy balance, & isotopic abundances, with the balloons circumnavigate the planet up to 7 times: they would measure the solar & thermal radiation.
       1. **[Venus Observing System](venus_observing_system.md)** (…).
-To determine the detailed atmo energy balance over 1 solar cycle by continuous monitoring of reflected solar radiation by multispectral imaging & spectrometers & ontinuous day & night monitoring of the emitted thermal IR radiation from the orbit and L1 & L2 points.
+To determine the detailed atmo energy balance over 1 solar cycle by continuous monitoring of reflected solar radiation by multispectral imaging & spectrometers & ontinuous day & night monitoring of the emitted thermal IR radiation from the orbit & L1 & L2 points.